Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Craigie-Beldon has 61 operational public transport stops, all of which are bus stops.
-These stops are served by 10 different routes that collectively facilitate 1,890 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents being an average of 216 meters away from the nearest stop.
+Craigie-Beldon has 61 active public transport stops, all of which are bus stops.
+These stops are served by 10 different routes that together facilitate 1,890 weekly passenger trips.
+The area's transport accessibility is deemed good, with residents on average located 216 meters from the nearest stop.

-On average, there are 270 trips per day across all routes, which equates to approximately 30 weekly trips per individual stop.
+Across all routes, service frequency averages 270 trips per day, which equates to approximately 30 weekly trips per individual stop.

 Frequently Asked Questions - Transport